corysauve/corysauve/README.md

 ## Hi, I'm Cory!

-I am a ecologist who likes to build stuff with R.
+I am an ecologist who likes to build stuff with R.

 ### Some things I've made :hammer: